textX/Arpeggio/docs/tutorials/calc.md

 # Calculator tutorial

+A tutorial for parsing of arithmetic expressions.

+---

+!!! note "TODO"
+    This tutorial will be based on [Calc example](https://github.com/igordejanovic/Arpeggio/tree/master/examples/calc).

 In this tutorial we will make a parser and evaluator for simple arithmetic expression (numbers and operations - addition, substraction, multiplication and division).
 The parser will be able to recognize following expressions: